Rastallworth1/Active-Directory-Creating-Users/README.md

 <h2>Environments Used </h2>

-- <b>Windows 11 Pro</b>
+- <b>Windows Server 19</b>

-<h2>Troubleshooting walk-through:</h2>
+<h2>Creating a new user:</h2>

 <p align="center">
-Launch the disk cleanup utility.
-This is always a good place to start.
-It allows you to delete any Temporary Files or Temporary Internet Files.
-Malware can hide in your temperary files and start infecting your device. <br/>
+The Active Directory Administrative Center is your main page.
+It allows you to manage your Active Directory installation, by configuring users, groups, computers, and more.<br/>
 <img src="https://github.com/Rastallworth1/Malware-Trouble-Shooting/blob/main/Screenshot%20disk%20clean%20up.jpg"/>
 <br />